|SIYE Time:12:42 on 13th August 2022|

 Ginny stood up and smiled at me.

 ‘They do, Ginny.
-Henry was looking forward to seeing James again this morning,’ I told her.
+Henry was a bit nervous this morning, although he was looking forward to seeing James again,’ I told her.
 ‘Bye, boys.’

 ‘Bye,’ they chorused.